Legal threats overshadow Trump's first election rally

 “Trump is walking on a high wire without a net, telegraphing that he has nothing to lose and is willing to risk dangerous outcomes to rally support,” said Ron Bonjean, a Republican strategist in Washington.

-“The more apt metaphor is the blaring air horn of a Mack 18-wheeler barrelling down I-10,” the newspaper said, adding that Waco had become “a shrine for the Proud Boys, the Three Percenters, the Oath Keepers and other anti-government extremists and conspiracists”.
+In Texas, the Houston Chronicle likened the Waco rally to “the blaring air horn of a Mack 18-wheeler barrelling down I-10”.
+It said Waco had become “a shrine for the Proud Boys, the Three Percenters, the Oath Keepers and other anti-government extremists and conspiracists”.

-Timothy Naftali, a presidential historian at New York University, said he would be watching to see if Trump explicitly references conspiracy theories related to the siege, similar to how he promoted lies about a stolen 2020 election in the run-up to his supporters’ assault on the US Capitol on January 6, 2021.

-“He still has the power to create more wreckage and his choice of venue allows him to do more damage if he wishes.
-We’ll see,” Naftali said.
+Timothy Naftali, a Democrat-aligned presidential historian at New York University, said Mr Trump “still has the power to create more wreckage and his choice of venue allows him to do more damage.”

-In addition to prosecutors, Trump is likely to target Ron DeSantis for criticism.
+In addition to prosecutors, Mr Trump is likely to target Florida governor Ron DeSantis for criticism.

-The Florida governor has yet to declare his candidacy for the Republican nomination but has drawn Trump’s ire nonetheless.
+Mr DeSantis has yet to declare his candidacy for the Republican nomination but has drawn MR Trump’s ire nonetheless.

 – AAP